isottellina/riscvellina/README.md

 Currently, the emulator only prints the state of its CPU at each instruction, and stops at a NOP (addi, x0, x0, 0).
 You have to remember that.
 It will soon be corrected.

 # TODO (for now)
- - Debugger
+ - Debugger (now there's only a disassembler)
  - UART
- - RV64M extension
  - Ziscr extension
  - RV64A extension